Dan Hennah

 Dan Hennah is a production designer from New Zealand who worked on The Lord of the Rings and The Hobbit films.
 He won an Oscar for The Lord of the Rings: The Return of the King.

 Personal life

 Dan Hennah has been married since 17 March 1973 to Chris Hennah.
-His wife also helped on the Lord of the Rings and Hobbit films as an art department manager.
+His wife also worked on the Lord of the Rings and Hobbit films as an art department manager.